A Note about 7 segment LED display.

-The lines 15 to 24 in the program which starts with command DB can be called as a Look Up Table (LUT).
-Command DB is known as Define Byte – which defines a byte.
+The lines 15 to 24 in the program which starts with label DB can be called as a Look Up Table (LUT). label DB is known as Define Byte – which defines a byte.
 This table defines the digit drive patterns for 7 segment display as bytes (in hex format).
 MOVC operator fetches the byte from this table based on the result of adding PC and contents in the accumulator.

 Register B is used as a temporary storage of the initial value of the accumulator and the subsequent increments made to accumulator to fetch each digit drive pattern one by one from the look up table(LUT).

 Note:- In line 6, Accumulator is incremented by 1 each time (each loop iteration) to select the next digit drive pattern.
 Since MOVC operator uses the value in A to fetch the digit drive pattern from LUT, value in ACC has to be incremented/manipulated accordingly.
 The digit drive patterns are arranged consecutively in LUT.